An API-First Approach to CIAM

 Authentication

-The management of such identity scenarios can become complex, particularly with federation, which typically involves establishing trust relationships with various identity providers and managing different standards for authentication (i.e. SAML and OIDC).
-Consider, too, cases where multiple authentication mechanisms such as Single Sign-On (SSO), Multi-Factor Authentication (MFA), and even biometric authentication need to be handled as part of the strategy for some, if not all, of the authenticating clients.
+Login and registration scenarios might involve the use of Federation and/or Social providers, where users can sign in using their credentials from corporate IdPs or platforms like Google or Facebook.
+Such identity scenarios can be complex, particularly with federation, which typically involves establishing trust relationships with various identity providers and managing different standards for authentication (i.e. SAML and OIDC) — and will likely involve the capture of potentially sensitive user data (such as name, email, age, etc.).
+Consider, too, cases where multiple authentication mechanisms such as Single Sign-On (SSO), Multi-Factor Authentication (MFA), and even biometric authentication need to be handled as part of the strategy.

 An API-first approach offered by a CIAM IdP allows authentication services to be exposed to the various clients — e.g. mobile apps, web applications, and third-party platforms — that make up a SaaS solution while maintaining a consistent experience across all user interactions.
 Leveraging an API-first approach to integrate different authentication methods and protocols (e.g., OAuth 2.0, OIDC and/or SAML) makes developing an implementation easier and more flexible, ensuring a smooth, secure, and scalable way of managing external authentication sources.